Teacher Code of Conduct

 • Teachers must follow the ISNS Child Protection Policy.

-Interactions with Colleagues
+Interactions with Parents/Guardians:

-• If a staff member has an issue or conflict with a colleague, this should be dealt with in a private, not public manner.
+• If a staff member has an issue or conflict with a colleague, this should be dealt with in a private, not public, manner.
 Staff to whom the matter does not pertain should not be informed about or brought into the matter.

-Interactions with Supervisors
+Interactions with Supervisors:

 • Whenever possible, decisions will be made collaboratively involving staff and administration.